R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 For easier and speedier reproduction of certain parts, we have uploaded interim data objects to a cloud service.
 This makes *partial reproductions* possible.
 Unfortunately, we cannot create a simple link to share in this repo because the Utrecht University administrators only allow sharing the folders with specified people.
 Therefore, please just write an [email](marcoramljak@googlemail.com) and the folder will be shared with you, without any restrictions.

-This study follows the logics of the MNO-simulator workflow, see the figure below.
+This study follows the modular structure of the MNO-simulator workflow, see the figure below.
 For this we developed four scripts, two regular `\*.R` scripts and two `\*.Rmd` notebooks.
 We have chosen the notebook format for the main simulation steps as this format allows for easy combination of code, results/plots and description/interpretation.

 -   `pipeline functions.R`: Contains all developed custom functions and needs to be preloaded via `source()` for the further notebooks to work.
 This is basically the heart of the MNO-simulator workflow.